 Section 2.11 Photo Releases

-If you’re planning to add photographs to your publication or web page, and those photos are of people, you must obtain a signed release from the people in the pictures.
+Before adding images that include photos of people to your publications, newsletters, flyers, web pages, social media accounts, or incorporating them into a video, you must have a signed release on file from the individuals in the pictures.
 If the faces can’t be recognized, because they are too small, turned away from the camera, or blocked by another person or object, no release is necessary.
 If the person is recognizable, a signed release is necessary.

 Do not rely on a verbal okay to use a photo, particularly if the picture is of a child.
 Get written permission from the child’s legal guardian.